CJayHe/kaupelot.github.io/_posts/2016-05-12-debug-ios-app-remotely.markdown

     $ cp /Volumes/DeveloperDiskImage/usr/bin/debugserver ./

-**Note!**`debugserver` is so-called "universal binary" with MachO fat header, it contains both ARM32 and ARM64 binaries, so don't care bitwise. ■
+**注意!**`debugserver` is so-called "universal binary" with MachO fat header, it contains both ARM32 and ARM64 binaries, so don't care bitwise. ■

 Now you have `debugserver` binary in your current directory on your Mac.